Grego-GT/ERA-Replicating-Agents/README.md

 # ERA 🚀

-**Era of Rapid Agents** - Create AI agents with custom prompts using Deno.
+**ERA of Replicating Agents** - Create AI agents with custom prompts using Deno.

 A comprehensive Deno-native project featuring: